trovit/next-routes/README.md

 - `name` - Route name
 - `pattern` - Route pattern (like express, see [path-to-regexp](https://github.com/pillarjs/path-to-regexp))
 - `page` - Page inside `./pages` to be rendered
+- `object` - Contains properties `name`, `pattern` and `page` in addition to `params` that is an object with extra properties that will be added to the `query` object.
+It can be used to set default value or to attach new properties.

-The page component receives the matched URL parameters merged into `query`
+The page component receives the matched URL parameters merged into `query`.
+The `query` will receive:

+- Matched properties on the pattern
+- Extra properties specified in the `params` object
+- A `routeName` property with the value of the `name` param.

 ```javascript
 export default class Blog extends React.Component {